fbpx

 3.1.3 – Provisions applicable to the procedures for granting aid paid pursuant to Article L.324-17 of the French Intellectual Property Code

-The directors and the members of the Selection Committees with a direct or indirect interest in a request for aid considered by a Board of Directors or a Selection Committee undertake to inform the person chairing the meeting before the start of the meeting to be considered.
+The directors and the members of the Artistic Commissions with a direct or indirect interest in a request for aid considered by a Board of Directors or a Artistic Commission undertake to inform the person chairing the meeting before the start of the meeting to be considered.
 They do not attend the debate or vote on this request.

-A member of the Supervisory Board directly concerned by a request for aid examined by a Board of Directors or a Selection Committee, undertakes to inform the Managing Director as soon as he becomes aware of this request.
+A member of the Supervisory Board directly concerned by a request for aid examined by a Board of Directors or an Artistic Commission, undertakes to inform the Managing Director as soon as he becomes aware of this request.
 He shall be automatically suspended from his activities on the Supervisory Board until the decision on the granting or rejection of the requested aid is taken.
 He may not access the case file in the course of his supervisory duties.

 Direct interest is defined as being a personal applicant, executive leader or corporate officer of the legal entity requesting assistance.